-The new requirements of the Dodd-Frank Act and current trends in shareholder activism are likely to combine to make the 2011 proxy season unlike any before in terms of the range of matters on which boards will need to elicit shareholder support and the level of shareholder engagement:
+The new requirements of the Act and current trends in shareholder activism are likely to combine to make the 2011 proxy season unlike any before in terms of the range of matters on which boards will need to elicit shareholder support and the level of shareholder engagement:

-- Proxy Access: We expect the SEC to act promptly to give substantial shareholders or shareholder groups the ability to include their nominees for a limited number of board seats in the company's proxy materials.
-Interest in access is evidenced by the efforts of some institutional shareholders to create databases of potential director candidates.
-For calendar year companies, we expect the deadline to submit shareholder nominations for inclusion in company proxy materials to be around year-end, subject to the terms of advance notice bylaws (which may need to be reset when the new rules are adopted). - "Say-on-Pay" Votes: Subject to exceptions the SEC may create, companies will be required to seek a non-binding shareholder vote on the compensation package of their named executive officers at their first meeting held on or after January 22, 2011.
+- Proxy Access: The SEC promptly exercised its authority under the Act to establish a right to proxy access.
+Eligible shareholders and groups may include in company proxy materials their nominees for up to 25% of the board (with a minimum of one).
+The principal eligibility standards are continuous ownership, for at least 3 years, of at least 3% of the total voting power of company securities entitled to vote in the election of directors.
+The new rules will apply to access nominations for the 2011 proxy season unless a company either mailed the proxy statement for its 2010 annual meeting before March 13, 2010 or is a smaller reporting company (i.e., has a market capitalization below \$75 million) for which access is deferred for three years.
+For most companies that hold their annual meeting in late April or early May, access nominations will first be due in late November or early December.
+The rules have come under court challenge and a stay of effectiveness is being sought. - "Say-on-Pay" Votes: Subject to exceptions the SEC may create, companies will be required to seek a non-binding shareholder vote on the compensation package of their named executive officers at their first meeting held on or after January 21, 2011.
 This first year, and at least once every six years thereafter, companies will also be required to seek a vote on whether such "say-on-pay" votes should occur every one, two or three years.
-Note that, in the 2010 proxy season, of 125 management proposals by TARP recipients and other companies seeking an advisory vote on executive compensation, 122 received majority support, with approval averaging more than 74% of the votes cast.2 - Expect continued and perhaps even greater shareholder scrutiny of compensation committee decisions and independence, committee adviser independence, and the payperformance link (especially for CEOs), all of which will be highlighted by the Dodd-Frank Act's new disclosure requirements and could influence say-on-pay votes. - No Broker Discretionary Voting: We expect the SEC and stock exchanges to act promptly so that, in addition to the existing bar on broker discretionary voting for the election of directors, brokers will not be able to vote customer shares without customer instructions on say-on-pay proposals (and perhaps other matters the SEC deems "significant").
-We expect this bar to be followed by most if not all bank custodians as well, absent contractual arrangements to the contrary. - Shareholder Proposals on Governance: Expect access and say-on-pay votes to play out in the context of continuing shareholder proposals on governance issues.
-In the 2010 proxy season, 35 proposals to separate the positions of Chairman and CEO received an average of 28% support;3 31 proposals requiring majority voting in uncontested director elections received an average of 57% support, with 19 receiving a majority of votes in favor; 43 board declassification proposals received an average of 62% support, with 29 receiving a majority of votes in favor; and 43 proposals seeking to establish a shareholder right to call a special meeting received an average of 43% support, with 12 receiving a majority of votes in favor.4 Also expect an increase in shareholder proposals relating to CEO succession and risk management now that the SEC staff's liberalized position on inclusion will be available for a full season.5
+Note that, in the 2010 proxy season, of 125 management proposals by TARP recipients and other companies seeking an advisory vote on executive compensation, 122 received majority support, with approval averaging more than 74% of the votes cast.2 - Although the new disclosure rules on these subjects will probably not yet be in place, expect continued and perhaps even greater shareholder scrutiny of compensation committee decisions and independence, committee adviser independence, and the pay-performance link (especially for CEOs), all of which could influence say-on-pay votes. - No Broker Discretionary Voting on Executive Compensation: Adding to the bar on discretionary voting for directors, NYSE and Nasdaq rule changes now bar brokers from voting customer shares without customer instructions on say-on-pay proposals or any other executive compensation matter.
+We expect bank custodians to follow this practice. - Shareholder Proposals on Governance: Expect access and say-on-pay votes to play out in the context of continuing shareholder proposals on governance issues.
+Capitalizing on newly amended SEC Rule 14a-8(i)(8), one potentially significant set of proposals this year may seek to expand proxy access by, among other things, easing the 3% and/or 3 year eligibility requirements.
+Other proposals may build on the experience of the 2010 season, when 35 proposals to separate the positions of Chairman and CEO received an average of 28% support;3 31 to require majority voting in uncontested director elections averaged 57% support; 43 to declassify the board averaged 62% support; and 43 to establish a shareholder right to call a special meeting averaged 43% support.4 Also expect an increase in proposals relating to CEO succession and risk management now that the SEC staff's liberalized position on inclusion will be available for a full season.5